apify/crawlee-python/docs/upgrading/upgrading_to_v0x.md

 ### SessionCookies

-- Replaces the `dict` used for cookie storage in `Session` with a new `SessionCookies` class. `SessionCookies` uses `CookieJar`, which enables support for multiple domains.
+- Replaces the `dict` used for cookie storage in `Session.cookies` with a new `SessionCookies` class. `SessionCookies` uses `CookieJar`, which enables support for multiple domains.

 ### Configuration